ooovenenoso/DisQRd-QR-Code-and-Barcode-Generator-for-Discord/README.md

 ![alt text](https://github.com/ooopoison/DisQRd/blob/main/image.jpg)

 ## Introduction
-DisQRd is a simple Discord bot that generates QR codes and barcodes for any given data.
-The bot can generate QR codes for URLs, as well as EAN13 and Code 39 barcodes for various types of data.
+DisQRd is a powerful and easy-to-use Discord bot that generates QR codes and barcodes for any given data.
+The bot can generate QR codes for URLs, as well as EAN13, EAN8, Code 39 and Code 128,  barcodes for various types of data.
 Simply send the appropriate command in any Discord server or DM, and the bot will generate a code image and send it back to you.

 ## Installation